Age estimation · Field of practice

 This makes it possible at an early stage to clarify whether an initial classification on the basis of the file is sufficient, whether a full examination may be considered, or whether individual examinations are excluded for legal or factual reasons.

-Age estimation · Initial enquiry
+Age estimation · Clarifying the assignment

 Initial enquiry